Munich Practical Notes

 Digital tickets bought through the app are valid from the moment of purchase.
 No stamping is required.
 Show the QR code when an inspector asks.

-The practical risk with digital tickets is a dead phone.
+The biggest risk with digital tickets is a dead phone.
 A paper ticket does not run out of battery.
 Choose based on how reliably you manage your charge.

-The validation machine.
+The validation machine on the platform.
 Paper tickets that require stamping must be validated before boarding.

 Munich does not have ticket barriers.
 Ticket inspections happen regularly, and the increased transport fee for traveling without a valid ticket is at least 60 €.

-Second, for personalised digital tickets, inspectors may ask for a photo ID alongside the QR code.
-Keep a valid ID accessible and avoid relying on a screenshot alone.
+Second, for personalized digital tickets, inspectors may ask for a photo ID alongside the QR code.
+Keep a valid ID accessible.

 The most common city-travel mistake is not forgetting to validate on the first trip.
 It is forgetting on the third or fourth, when you are tired and moving on autopilot.